Andahuaylas uprising: Background

-The Andahuaylazo
+Timeline

 Day 1

 The main police station of Andahuaylas staffed 80 troops on a normal day.
 However, due to the New Year's celebrations, only 10 officers were manning the post on January 1.
 At 4:25 in the morning of January 1, 2005, Antauro Humala, in command of 160 unarmed reservists (many of them veterans of the Cenepa War and of the internal conflict) entered the city through Peru Avenue and captured the police command, after a weak and short resistance by the few police officers, it is said that in reality the number of reservists was around 300, but they were hidden in strategic areas.

 The ethnocaceristas seized 80 HK-G3 rifles, 4 shotguns, 29 war grenades, 11 pistols, 800 tear gas canisters and 50,000 bullet cartridges, as well as 2 police patrol cars, and in the words of Antauro himself, "5 manzanas from the city of Andahuaylas."
 During the day, a small police patrol returned to the headquarters and tried to regain control of the post.
 It was during this confrontation that 5 police officers and 2 reservists were injured.
 17 police officers and soldiers were taken hostage, who were displayed to the locals.